softwaremill/asamal/README.md

 ## What is it ?

-Asamal is a Proof Of Concept web framework build completely on top of the JEE6 stack.
+Asamal is a Proof Of Concept web framework build completely on top of the JEE6 stack that is RESTful friendly.

 The aim is to build an (almost)completely functional lightweight, action-based web framework in a finite time.